pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

   )
 ]

-The hexagon can then be attached to the grid so all the player cards are in the same place.
+The hexagon can then be attached to the grid, so all the player cards are in the same place.

 == Cat Token
 #design-note(